New York's Greatest Wilderness

 Paddling Safety Essentials

 • Check the weather before launching.
-Afternoon thunderstorms develop quickly — get off the water if you hear thunder.
+Afternoon thunderstorms develop quickly.

-• Wind awareness: Large lakes like Lake George can develop whitecaps fast.
-Paddle in mornings when wind is calmer; hug the shoreline in open crossings.
+• Wind awareness: Large lakes can develop whitecaps fast.
+Paddle in mornings; hug the shoreline in open crossings.

-• Tell someone your plan — where you're launching, your route, and when you expect to return.
+• Tell someone your plan — where you're launching, your route, and expected return.
 Always.

 • Dress for the water temperature, not the air.
-Even in summer, ADK lake water can cause cold shock if you capsize.
+Even in summer, ADK lake water can cause cold shock.

 • Bring 2+ liters of water per person per day.
 Never drink untreated lake or river water.

-• Sunscreen every 2 hours — water reflects UV radiation and sunburn happens faster on open water than on land.
+• Sunscreen every 2 hours — water reflects UV radiation.

 • Respect portage signs — don't skip carries to run unrated river sections.